Batey Adventure- we had serious Zipline Fun!

 Some Background

-Jorge and his wife Denisse have been running Batey Zipline Adventure for more than 10 years now.
-They own 30 acres in the middle of the beautiful karst country, where they live off the land.
-They have an organic farm, solar power, and drinking water supplied by a nearby stream.
-A lot of the zipline course is set up around their farm and over the Tanama River.
+The owners have been running Batey Adventures for more than 20 years now.
+Located on 30 acres in the middle of the beautiful karst country.
+They have put up the zipline course around their farm and over the Tanama River.

-Jorge and his guides are experts in safety procedures, and have many years working with cables and ropes.
+We found the guides to be experts in safety procedures, and have many years working with cables and ropes.
 They also want guests to learn about why the area is so special — it was an important religious area for the pre-Columbian Taino indians.

 Batey has their office right on rt 111, at Km 48.6 (right across from the Caguana Indian Museum- you can’t miss it!).
-From their, they will drive you to the place where the tour starts.
+From there, they will drive you to the place where the tour starts.
 You are greeted by your guides for the day.
 Our guides were Paul and Jorge.
 Both were so friendly and personable — we liked them right away.
-Our group that day included another couple (about our age) and 3 twenty-somethings from Wisconsin.

-We started on a short walk and, while we were walking, Paul and Jorge told us about the Taino culture, what a batey is, and why cemis were important to the Tainos.
-After we crossed a suspension brige that Jorge built across the Tanama River, we arrived at Cueva Portillo.
-The Tanama River runs through this cave, so we hopped in boats and entered the 2000-foot long cave.
+We started on a short walk during which our guides told us about the Taino culture, what a batey is, and why cemis were important to the Tainos.
+After we crossed a suspension bridge that Jorge built across the Tanama River, we arrived at Cueva Portillo.
+The Tanama River runs through this cave, so we hopped in boats/kayaks and entered the 2000-foot long cave.
 It was amazingly beautiful, and filled with neat formations and some bats.

-After exiting from the cave, we took a short hike to Jorge’s house and farm, where we met his family and picked up our gear for the ziplines.
+After exiting from the cave, we took a short hike to Jorge’s house where we picked up our gear for the ziplines.

 At this point, Jorge gave us the instructions that we would need in order to safely enjoy the ziplines.
 He explained the mechanics of ziplining, along with the safety aspects of the double-cable system, the trolleys, carabiners, harnesses, and safety lines we would be using.

-Ray and I were the only ones in the group that had any prior experience with ziplines, so Jorge explained stuff thoroughly to make sure everyone was comfortable with what we were going to be doing on the ziplines.
+Even if you don’t have any prior experience with ziplines, the guides will explain stuff thoroughly to make sure everyone was comfortable with what you are going to be doing on the ziplines.

-From Jorge’s house, we took a short walk to the first of the ziplines.
-There are four ziplines that go around his farm, which is a mixture of trees and fields.
+It is then just a short walk to the first of the ziplines.
+There were four ziplines that go around his farm, which is a mixture of trees and fields.
 Between the two guides, there was always someone at each end of the zipline, one to clip you onto the line, and the other to unclip you from the line.

 This tour consisted of seven different ziplines.
 The shortest was 120 feet long, and the longest was 550 feet.
 The heights of the ziplines varied from 20 feet (above the ground) to 70 feet (above the river).